Zernach/dreamup-games-automated-qa/docs/stories/epic-4-fullstack-deployment.md

 10. Dev server runs: `npm run dev` serves app locally

 **Technical Notes:**
+- Use Vite 5+ with React 18+
-- Use Next.js 14+ with App Router
+- Use React Router for client-side routing
-- Configure `output: 'export'` for Cloudflare Pages
+- Configure for SPA mode with client-side routing
 - Use Tailwind CSS 3.x
 - Consider shadcn/ui for component library